 Researchers match participants in the experimental and control groups.
 It is based on key characteristics to reduce bias.

-Quasi-experimental designs are best used in situations.
-Where randomization is impossible, impractical, or unethical.
+Quasi experimental designs are best used in situations.
+Where randomisation is impossible, impractical, or unethical.
 Some common use cases include:

 Pre-existing differences between groups can affect outcomes, making it difficult to determine if the intervention caused the observed effects.